Dogshihtzuamora/Amoracoin-v2/README.md

 # Amoracoin

-## Sobre o Amoracoin
+## About Amoracoin

-Amoracoin (AMCR) é uma moeda digital, desenvolvida por Ravy Novais Sales em 24/12/2023.
-Ela é projetada para facilitar trocas online sem depender de dinheiro convencional.
-A AMCR adota uma abordagem única, não baseada em blockchain, diferenciando-se de muitas criptomoedas.
-O símbolo da moeda é AMCR.
+Amoracoin (AMCR) is a digital cryptocurrency, developed by Ravy Novais Sales on December 24, 2023.
+It is designed to facilitate online exchanges without relying on conventional money.
+The symbol of the coin is AMCR.
+As an API, Amoracoin can be easily integrated into various projects, expanding its use cases.

-## História
+## History

-Ravy Novais Sales deu vida à Amoracoin em 24 de dezembro de 2023, mas teve diversas versões.
+Ravy Novais Sales brought Amoracoin to life on December 24, 2023, but it has undergone several versions.

-## Missão
+## Mission

-Eliminar a dependência do dinheiro físico e abrir as portas para transações online sem barreiras.
+To eliminate dependence on physical money and open the doors to online transactions without barriers.

-## Principais características
+## Key Features

-- Abordagem não baseada em blockchain
+- Facilitation of online exchanges
-- Facilitação de trocas online
+- Alternative to conventional money
-- Alternativa ao dinheiro convencional
+- Can be implemented in various projects as an API

-## Sobre Ravy Novais Sales
+## About Ravy Novais Sales

-Ravy Novais Sales é um programador.
-Alguns de seus notáveis incluem a criação da Amoracoin, o desenvolvimento do MelScript e RuskDrive,o Websfctype, o RuskChat, o ProtCode, a Rusktech, o Rmusc, o RuskQr Code, o IABOT-02, o LuRa-editor, o PIDMH, o RuskCalc e o Rmaps.
-Ele também fundou a Nova.is Tech, uma equipe especializada em criação de inteligência artificial e no desenvolvimento de ideias para o futuro.
+Ravy Novais Sales is a programmer.
+Some of his notable creations include Amoracoin, MelScript, RuskDrive, Websfctype, RuskChat, ProtCode, Rusktech, Rmusc, RuskQr Code, IABOT-02, LuRa-editor, PIDMH, RuskCalc, and Rmaps.
+He also founded Nova.is Tech, a team specialized in creating artificial intelligence and developing ideas for the future.

-Também conhecido pelos Pseudónimo "agente37000y" ou "agente37".
+He is also known by the pseudonyms "agente37000y" or "agente37".